top of page

 Lori Mitchell McMahon

-• This work is a reproduction of calligraphy rendered in both Gothic and Roman hands, layered over a watercolor background, meditating on Scripture from Ecclesiastes 3.
+• Ecclesiastes 3: Archival Reproduction.
+This work reproduces calligraphy rendered in both Gothic and Roman hands, layered over a watercolor background, meditating on Scripture from Ecclesiastes 3.

-• This reproduction features words from Robert Frost’s beloved poem rendered in Neuland hand, accompanied by a mountainous landscape and gilded highlights.
+• Frost’s Road Less Traveled: Archival Reproduction.
+This reproduction features words from Robert Frost’s beloved poem rendered in Neuland hand, accompanied by a mountainous landscape and gilded highlights.

 Judy Melvin